char0n/ramda-adjunct/README.md

  ## Motivation

-It's very common for people to create their own utils and recipes composing Ramda's functions and creating more complex aggregate functions.
+It's very common for people to create their own utils and recipes by composing Ramda's functions and creating more complex aggregate functions.
 Ramda Adjunct eliminates this repetitive wheel of reinvention and centralizes commonly used and useful utils.

 ## Benefits

-As maintainers, we see three main benefits in Ramda Adjunct.

 ### 1. Centralization

 All Ramda recipes and aggregate utils not present in Ramda are centralized here.
-There is no more need for everybody to create their own utils in their own codebases.
+There is no more need for everybody to create their own utils in their own libraries or in each codebases.

 ### 2. Tests

-Creating custom aggregate utils or implementing recipes from the Ramda wiki opens the doors to potential problems because of the absence or insufficiency of tests.
-Ramda Adjunct maintains 100% code coverage and mimics Ramda's test patterns.
+Ramda Adjunct maintains maximal code coverage and mimics Ramda's test patterns.
 You can trust our functions.

 ### 3. Impeccable documentation